 <9 g ( for Flavoured and Luxury yoghurts)

 We must also look at how much of the item we are going to eat – the nutrition information for a small serving size might look okay, but if we are actually consuming more than is suggested on a regular basis, this can have an impact on our blood glucose levels and our weight.
-A standard serving size for yogurt is 125g.
-Have a look at your favourite yoghurts and see if any of your regular choices contain more sugar than you had realised.
+A standard serving size for yoghurt is 125g.
+Look at your favourite yoghurts and see if any of your regular choices contain more sugar than you had realised.

 Choosing a healthy yoghurt…

-- Choose a plain, unflavoured, natural or Greek yogurt.
+- Choose a plain, unflavoured, natural or Greek yoghurt.

 - Be mindful of the portion sizes when choosing multi-packs or individual pots.

 Yogurt provides a source of protein, calcium and micro-nutrients as well as live cultures.
 Including yoghurt as part of our recommended daily dairy servings supports children’s normal growth and development and helps us maintain bone health throughout life.